NilPointer-Software/bdfd-wiki/src/bdscript/userBanner.md

 ```
 $userBanner[user ID]
 ```
- > It doesn't return the user's guild banner.
+> The function is unable to return the user's server banner.

 ### Parameters
 - `user ID` `(Type: Snowflake || Flag: Required)`: The user to get banner for.
 ## Example